 The one great advantage of online bullying is that you can block and report the bullies.
 As opposed to adding to your teen’s feelings of isolation by deleting their accounts, reporting the bully to the provider (Twitter, Facebook, etc.) will push it back onto the bully and remove their accounts.
 Also, it is important to report the behavior to the school.
 This allows the schools to communicate with the bully’s parents and address the behavior.
 Bullies are likely struggling at home as well.

-While these proactive steps are useful, the most important thing parents can do is build a solid foundation with their child.
+While these proactive steps discussed above are useful, the most important thing parents can do is build a solid foundation with their child.
 Self-esteem starts at home and with you, the parent.
 Put down the devices and turn off the TV every day and have a real conversation with your kids.
 Celebrate their accomplishments, no matter how small or remote to you.
-If your son breaks a high score and a video game you don’t care about, ask him to teach you how to play it and congratulate him on his accomplishment.
+If your son breaks a high score on a video game you don’t care about, ask him to teach you how to play it and congratulate him on his accomplishment.
 If your daughter tries something new with her hair, comment on it.
 Invite yourself into their world and lend legitimacy to their feelings.
 Ask questions and remember that your relationship with your child is still a relationship.
 It takes work and must be a two-way street just as it is in a marriage, friendship, or workplace.

 Another way to help insure your child trusts you is to remember that their entire social identity is defined by their status at school.
 You should not trivialize the struggles of testing, homework, and social pressure of school by comparing it to adult life.
 Your teenager has no context for that and will feel demeaned.
 This will damage the trust your teenager has in you.

 When Your Child Needs Help